 It is important to hire a skilled criminal defense attorney who has the knowledge and skill to address all legal and factual issues in your case.
 For example, your defense team can use several defenses to challenge a Robbery charge.
 Including there was no threat of force or that the involved weapon was not “deadly” or “dangerous.”

 Lerner and Rowe Law Group has a team of experienced criminal defense lawyers who have represented clients all across Arizona.
-Furthermore, our criminal defense attorneys will defend you against the charges and fight for your rights.
+Furthermore, our attorneys will defend you against the charges and fight for your rights.
 Call now for a free initial consultation or fill out an online case evaluation to get started.
 We offer affordable payment plans, and are available 24/7 to take your call.